-ver the past couple of years there have been several high-profile incidents where police officers have been involved in the deaths of citizens.
-The deaths of Michael Brown, Eric Garner, Tamir Rice, and Laquan McDonald touched off a series of demonstrations around the country protesting the treatment of people of color at the hands of law enforcement.
+Ver the past couple of years there have been several high-profile incidents where police officers have been involved in the deaths of citizens.
+The deaths of Michael Brown in Ferguson, MO; Eric Garner in Staten Island, New York City; and Tamir Rice in Cleveland, OH, in 2014 touched off a series of demonstrations around the country protesting the treatment of people of color at the hands of law enforcement.
 In December 2014, two New York City police officers, Officers Rafael Ramos and Wenjian Liu, were ambushed and killed by a man who said he wanted retaliation for the deaths of Michael Brown and Eric Garner.
+More recently, the release of dashcam footage of the shooting of Laquan McDonald in Chicago, IL, the bystander-recorded shootings of Walter Scott in North Charleston, SC, and Alton Sterling in Baton Rouge, LA, and the police-involved deaths of Jamar Clark and Philando Castile in the Twin Cities, MN, area continued the discussion about how police use force against minorities.

-This recent spate of violence has highlighted the long-simmering tensions between police officers1 and minority communities.
+The slaying of five police officers and wounding of seven more in Dallas, TX, along with the shooting deaths of three other officers in Baton Rouge, LA, further highlights the long-simmering tensions between police officers and minority communities.
 It has also generated interest in how to repair the apparently decreasing amount of trust between law enforcement and the public.